se4astien/allocine-react/README.md

 # Allocine Tabs with React Hooks

-Create a list of movies with tabs.
+Display a list of movies with tabs.
 Using React for the structure and Axios to get the API.

 ## Installation